 The practice had systems for appropriate and safe handling of medicines.
-Antimicrobial prescribing audits were carried out.
+Antimicrobial prescribing audits were not currently being carried out.

 Track record on safety, and lessons learned and improvements

 The practice had implemented systems for reviewing and investigating incidents and accidents.
 The practice had a system for receiving and acting on safety alerts.